smithy-lang/smithy-examples/getting-started/getting-started-cli/README.md

 # Quickstart Template
-Smithy [quickstart](https://smithy.io/2.0/quickstart.html) example built using gradle
+Smithy [quickstart](https://smithy.io/2.0/quickstart.html) example built using the Smithy CLI

 ## Building
 Once you have the CLI installed run: